Toxoplasmosis: Myth vs Reality

 Toxoplasmosis is a parasitic disease that I love to talk about.
 I am a doctor of veterinary medicine.
 I am also a mother.
 In playing both of these roles it is very rewarding to be able to offer strong scientific medical data to debunk misinformation and superstition.
 This is especially true when it affects our feline patients and the mothers and children who love them.

 It has been known for decades that there is no correlation between infection with toxoplasmosis and cat ownership.
-Two studies in the New England Journal of Medicine and the Journal of the American Medical Association from the 1960’s demonstrate this very nicely.* In fact, even in severely immunocompromised individuals such as AIDS patients, there is no correlation with toxoplasma exposure and cat ownership.**
+Two studies in the New England Journal of Medicine and the Journal of the American Medical Association from the 1960s demonstrate this very nicely.* In fact, even in severely immunocompromised individuals such as AIDS patients, there is no correlation between toxoplasma exposure and cat ownership.**

-The most important message I pass along to expectant mothers who are worried about this organism is wash your hands every opportunity you get.
+The most important message I pass along to expectant mothers who are worried about this organism is to wash their hands at every opportunity they get.
 Be very careful when handling raw or undercooked meat, thoroughly cook the meat in any meal, and wash every surface thoroughly if you do eat meat.
 Do not microwave any pork products.
 Wear gloves when gardening.
 Pass litter box duty along to another family member for a while (you deserve the break).

 Lamb G.A., Feldman H.A.: Risk in acquiring toxoplasma antibodies; a study of 37 “normal” families.
 Journal of the American Medical Association 206: 13005-1306, 1968.

 ** Wallace MR, Rosetti RJ, Olsen PE: Cats and toxoplasmosis risk in HIV-infected adults.
 Journal of the American Medical Association 269:76–77, 1993.